lilianricaud/patterns/Pattern_mining_area.md

 #Semi-autonomous circles
 Each circle has the responsibility to execute, measure, and control its own processes in achieving its goals.
 It governs a specific domain of responsibility within the policies of the larger organization.
 Circles are also responsible for their own development and for each member's development.
 Often called "integral education," the circle and its members are expected to determine what they need to know to remain competitive in their field and to reach the goals of their circle.	sociocracy		https://en.wikipedia.org/wiki/Sociocracy#Organizing_in_circles_.28principle_2.29

-##Pioneers/weeds

-**Find and understand the pioneers/weeds**

-weeds grows in your garden, individuals don't behave the way you expect them to in your organization, and in both case the more you try to remove them, the more they keep coming back.
-As time goes you need to put in more and more energy to keep thing in balance.

-In nature in a disturbed environnement, pioneer plants are the first to colonize a soil and improve it for future sucession cycles and other plants to come.
-Fine knoweldge of the species will tell you if a soil lacks certains mineral, has excess water, compaction,

-Therefore having "weeds" is not a problem but merely an indication that there is a problem and this pioneers are actually working hard to fix it.
-Within organizations the same pattern occurs, pioneers have often seen problems others don't see and usually try to improve it, sometime at their expense.
-However, most often organizations tend to, at best, ignore these pioneers, and at worst try to remove them, thinking THEY are the problem without understanding they are both an indicator and a solution to problem.
-Therefore in any system, try to find and understand the pioneers as they will tell you a lot about what needs fixing and, if you let them, will start fixing it for you.	lilian, inspired by permaculture

 ##Support the women